ZareefJafar/CurveletColdfront/README.md

 ```

 ### CurveLab
 Go inside the CurveLab directory.
-In makefile.opt,set FFTW_DIR to be the path in which FFTW 2.1.5 is installed.
+In ```makefile.opt``` file, set FFTW_DIR to be the path in which FFTW 2.1.5 is installed.
 From above example:\
 FFTW_DIR = 	/home/user/opt/fftw-2.1.5

 Install CurveLab: